daapiandev/funker530-aio/README.md

 # goals
-5 stars = fully finish the AIO🔥
+5 stars = fully finish the AIO + fix most ratelimiting issues for now use proxies🔥

+# extra 🚨
+retrieve the post code with the retriever so just paste the end off the video url